jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 review
 *********************************************************************************

-From the tests above you can make a :ref:`function<functions>` that
+From the tests above I can make a :ref:`function<functions>` that

-* returns a :doc:`dictionary </data_structures/dictionaries>` as output
+* return a :doc:`dictionary </data_structures/dictionaries>` as output
-* takes in keyword arguments as inputs
+* take in keyword arguments as input
-* has default values for when a value is not given for a certain input
+* have default values for when a value is not given for a certain input
-* performs a calculation based on a given input
+* perform an action based on a given input

-You also encountered the following exceptions
+I also encountered the following exceptions

 * :ref:`AssertionError`
 * :ref:`AttributeError`